MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/windows-server-update-services-best-practices.md

 ## About Cumulative Updates and Monthly Rollups

 You may see the terms **Monthly Rollups** and **Cumulative Update** used for Windows OS updates.
-Although we may use them interchangeably, Rollups refer to the set of updates published for Windows 7, Windows 8.1, Windows Server 2008 R2 and Windows Server 2012 R2 that are only partly cumulative.
+Although we may use them interchangeably, Rollups refer to the set of updates published for Windows 7, Windows 8.1, Windows Server 2008 R2, and Windows Server 2012 R2 that are only partly cumulative.

-The following blog posts explain this:
+The following blog posts explain it:

 - [Simplified servicing for Windows 7 and Windows 8.1: the latest improvements](https://techcommunity.microsoft.com/t5/Windows-Blog-Archive/Simplified-servicing-for-Windows-7-and-Windows-8-1-the-latest/ba-p/166798)
 - [More on Windows 7 and Windows 8.1 servicing changes](https://techcommunity.microsoft.com/t5/Windows-Blog-Archive/More-on-Windows-7-and-Windows-8-1-servicing-changes/ba-p/166783)